-- 2.2.2 The frequency of inspection varies by the type of level crossing, from a maximum inspection interval of 7 weeks for controlled crossings, to 6 months for footpath and bridleway crossings.
-This is detailed within the Network Rail standard for asset inspections (NR21). - 2.2.3 The reduction in the number of level crossings that needs to be managed will result in a reduction in headcount from 14 to 13 Level Crossing Managers.
-This would represent a saving of approx. £40,000 per annum for the removal of one Band 4 role. - 2.2.4 In addition to the LCM staffing costs, the assets themselves represent a significant ongoing cost to maintain the status quo.
-John Prest's evidence considers these maintenance costs in more detail. - 2.2.5 If a complete renewal of the assets were required, this would represent £89,000 for a passive public footpath level crossing, £370,000 for the renewal of a user worked crossing with telephones (UWCT), £20,625 for the renewal of the footpath element of a crossing when adjacent to vehicular gates, £166,100 for the installation / renewal of a UWC without telephones and £452,000 for the renewal and provision of interlocked MSLs.
+- level crossing risk.
+Each zone has between 50 and 76 level crossings with about 61 on average. - 2.2.2 The frequency of inspection varies by the type of level crossing, from a maximum inspection interval of 7 weeks for controlled crossings, to 6 months for footpath and bridleway crossings.
+This is detailed within the Network Rail standard for asset inspections (NR21) - 2.2.3 In addition to the LCM staffing costs, the assets themselves represent a significant ongoing cost to maintain the status quo.
+Indicative maintenance costs are set out in the Proof of Evidence of John Prest (NR/31/1). - 2.2.4 The Suffolk Order would provide a saving of £4,777,920 in asset inspections and general maintenance over a 30 year period.
+This is based on the frequency of inspections outlined in NR21. - 2.2.5 The reduction in the number of level crossings that needs to be managed will result in a reduction in headcount from 14 to 13 Level Crossing Managers.
+This would represent a saving of approx. £40,000 per annum for the removal of one Band 4 role. - 2.2.6 If a complete renewal of the assets were required, this would represent £89,100 for a passive public footpath / bridleway level crossing.
 These renewal costs have been taken from the national CP6 cost model, which are the cost estimates on which Network Rail is basing its CP6 funding application, and was included in Appendix D of the Network Rail Statement of Case (NR26).
-This would represent a renewals cost saving of £3,311,150 over a 30 year period, for the level crossings included within the Cambridgeshire Order. - 2.2.6 Where the railway is built at a higher level than the surrounding land, the raised approaches to a vehicular level crossing must be assessed and maintained so that vehicles do not become grounded on the level crossing.
+This would represent a renewals cost saving of £1,960,200 over a 30 year period, for the level crossings included within the Suffolk Order. - 2.2.7 Where the railway is built at a higher level than the surrounding land, the raised approaches to a vehicular level crossing must be assessed and maintained so that vehicles do not become grounded on the level crossing.
 As many of these earthworks date from the Victorian era, before the modern understanding of geotechnics was developed, and weather is becoming more extreme, this has the potential to be a worsening problem.
-An estimate of £10,000 20,000 per crossing is not unrealistic where significant earthworks are required. - 2.2.7 The future strategy for level crossings, and the desire to reduce risks that cannot be eliminated, will lead to more technology being installed at passive level crossings.
-This is described in Transforming Level Crossings 2015-2040 (NR17).
-However, an increased level of warning equipment at level crossings leads to a railway which is more complex-and hence more expensive-to operate and maintain.
-There will be more signalling equipment to inspect, maintain and renew, and more failure points to investigate and rectify.
-As level crossings may share some technology, say for train detection, failures may impact on several level crossings simultaneously.
-Elimination rather than mitigation of the risk remains a preferred solution, in line with the ORR approach set out in NR14 and as outlined by Mark Brunnen in his evidence.
+An estimate of £10,000 -20,000 per crossing is not unrealistic where significant earthworks are required. - 2.2.8 In addition to the renewals costs, outlined in section 2.2.6 above, the implementation of the Network Rail 'Transforming Level Crossings' strategy (NR17), with the elimination of passive level crossings, would result in a minimum capital saving of £8,884,000 over a 30 year period.
+This is based on the costs contained in the CP6 cost model (NR26, Appendix D) with £389,100 for the renewal and provision of overlay MSLs and £452,000 for the renewal and provision of integrated MSLs.